pingcap/docs-dm/en/feature-shard-merge-optimistic.md

 # Merge and Replicate Data from Sharded Tables in Optimistic Mode

 This document introduces the sharding support feature provided by Data Migration (DM) in the optimistic mode.
-This feature allows you to merge and replicate the data of tables with the same table schema in the upstream MySQL or MariaDB instances into one same table in the downstream TiDB.
+This feature allows you to merge and replicate the data of tables with the same or different table schema(s) in the upstream MySQL or MariaDB instances into one same table in the downstream TiDB.

 > **Note:**
 >